 - Dissolve your chicken stock cube in 400ml boiling water and add a pinch of saffron to the stock.

-- Melt the butter then add the sliced onion.
-Gently sweat the onion until it is soft but not coloured.
+- Melt the butter over a low heat, then add the sliced onion.
+Gently cook the onion, with a lid on, until it is soft but not coloured.
 This should take about 5 minutes.